 Plus, dehydrated apples are a really fun way to decorate your Christmas tree.
 It makes it smell wonderful too.
 Then you don’t have to worry about storing pricey ornaments each year, and you can make it a tradition of making apple ornaments every year.
 Creating memories and having fun too, you can’t beat that!

-Well, now you have a bunch of different options for storing your apples.
-Whether you are just trying to store them on a weekly basis to spend less time at the grocery store, or if you are looking to save a yearly harvest, hopefully one of these options will work for your situation.
+Well, now you have a lot of different options for storing your apples.
+Whether you are just trying to store them on a weekly basis to spend less time at the grocery store, or if you are looking to save a yearly harvest, hopefully, one of these options will work for your situation.